Main Second Level Navigation

 MSc & PhD

 The MSc and PhD graduate programs in the Department of Molecular Genetics draw students from across Canada and around the world.
 A central feature of our program is our rotation system, which allows newly admitted students to experience three different labs before deciding on a "best fit" thesis lab.
 We are the first and remain among the few programs in Canada to offer such a matching system.
-To support our
+To support our students throughout their degrees, as part of the Temerty Faculty of Medicine, we also offer the largest stipend in Canada of all comparable degrees in medical science research.

 Recruiting students from a variety of backgrounds, we provide a first-year core curriculum to impart essential foundational knowledge in genetics, genomics, proteomics, and computational biology.